Kristofer Anderson, MD, FAAOA

 Anne Haynie Collins

 Anne Haynie Collins has degrees in engineering and a professional background in medical research, and in aerospace and defense.
-She serves on the boards of the Addison County Parent Child Center and the Middlebury Garden Club, is on the Cornwall Cemetery Commission, and volunteers with Town Hall Theater.
+She serves on the boards of the Addison County Parent Child Center, the Early Care and Learning Partnership, and the Porter Auxiliary, and is on the Cornwall Cemetery Commission.
 She is also the author of “Vintage Pies.”
 Anne is married to Brian Collins, DDS, a pediatric dentist with a practice in Middlebury.
-Anne & Brian live in Cornwall, and have one child, Andy, a pediatric dental resident at Tufts.
+Anne & Brian live in Cornwall, and have one child, Andy, who has recently joined Brian in practice.

 Before launching Stonecutter Spirits, Sivan was previously the Chief Operating Officer and Chief Financial Officer of WhistlePig Whiskey, producer of one of the highest-rated rye whiskies ever.
 With experience building and developing ideas from concept to fruition, he also continues as an independent business consultant and enjoys helping growing companies develop their operational and business planning.

 Sivan spent the first part of his career in financial services at Bear Stearns, J.P.Morgan Chase, and Bank of America Merrill Lynch.
 Before working in finance, he graduated with honors from Wesleyan University with a Bachelor’s degree double-majoring in Psychology and Music and a Master’s degree in Psychology.
 Sivan currently lives in Vergennes, Vermont, and continues to play music in his spare time.

 Matthew Curran grew up in Central Massachusetts, graduating with a BA in Accounting and a Master’s in Business Administration from Assumption College.
 Matt then began his career at Stowe & Degon LLP, a regional public accounting firm in MA.
 After six years at Stowe & Degon, he accepted the Assistant Controller and Treasurer position at Small Dog Electronics, in Waitsfield, VT.
 Matt is currently the Director of Business Services for Middlebury College, overseeing the auxiliary operations, liability and property insurance, as well as real estate holdings of the institution.